To the Home Page

 Core components installed

 Flip the board and repeat the reflow soldering process for buttons on the top.
-The components on the bottom will be held in place with the surface tension.
-Do not touch any plastic parts before they fully cool down.
+The components on the bottom will be held in place with the surface tension, but do not touch the board (or any plastic parts) while it’s hot.
+Once again, wait for the board to fully cool down.

 Buttons installed